WuBingzheng/pajamax/benchmark/framegraph/README.md

   majority of the workload, while in pajamax it only accounts for about 5%.
   This is why pajamax is so faster than tonic.

-- It can be confirmed that the same work in both programs is the formatting of the response string (`alloc::fmt::format::format_inner()`), which accounts 0.31% and 2.90% in tonic and pajamax respectively.
+- It can be confirmed that the response string formating (`alloc::fmt::format::format_inner`) does the same work in both 2 programs, which accounts 0.31% and 2.90% in tonic and pajamax respectively.
   The difference between the two is about 9.4 times, which is very close to the conclusion of the benchmark above (9.5X).